 He left and later planned to sell it in Las Vegas for a big show there.
 His asking price was $5,000.
 He ran into Ed Swoboda, a well-known dealer/miner, and settled on a price.
 Ed bought the rhodochrosites including the Alma Queen.

-This story about how is rhodochrosite mined appeared in Rock & Gem magazine.
+This story about rhodochrosite and the Alma Queen appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Bob Jones.